Owain Glyndwr: The Welsh Dragon

 Having conquered north Wales, Glydwr now turned his attentions south where he allied with the powerful Twdr family, who would later become the Tudors and the ruling dynasty of England.
 He was by now raiding at will and the English had no answer to him.

-In response in 1402, the English Parliament passed a series of penal anti-Welsh Laws including a particularly harsh Poor Law, in an attempt to suppress the rebellion but with no forces available to impose the restrictions they proved ineffective.
+In response in 1402, the English Parliament passed a series of penal anti-Welsh Laws including a particularly harsh Poor Law, to suppress the rebellion but with no forces available to impose the restrictions they proved ineffective.
 The truth was the English presence in Wales had been reduced to a few small garrisons hiding in fortified buildings too terrified to show themselves.

 Indeed, the anti-Welsh Laws only served to infuriate the natives even further as Welsh students left English Universities to return home, and Welsh workers downed tools to join the rebellion.